Master of Science in Biological Sciences

 Information about student loans and other federal, state and University need-based financial aid programs may be obtained from the Student Financial Aid and Scholarship office.

 You may also be eligible for a variety of support mechanisms through federal and state agencies that support scientific research, as well as private foundations.
-You are encouraged to talk with your faculty mentor about the best options for your area of study.
+You are encouraged to talk with your faculty research adviser about the best options for your area of study.
 Additionally, check out the Internal and External Funding Sources for Students listed through 51¸£ÀûÉç’s Office of Research and Innovation.

 Course Requirements for the M.S.